sokuzen/pudding.coffee/content/authors/pudding/_index.md

 You may also find Pudding online as sokuzen.

-Final note: Pudding likes their coffee black.
+Also, Pudding likes their coffee black.
 No sugar.